mwcproject/docs/create_Instance_qt-wallet.md

 # Managing Instances in the QT Wallet

   To make sure you are seperating different Amounts of MWC you can create different Instances.
-  Creating an instance is similar to creating a new wallet, but you can switch between them in the same GUI wihtout a big struggle.
+  Creating an instance is similar to creating a new wallet, but you can switch between them in the same GUI without a big struggle.

 ## Contents :